 1. Introduction

 The global pet food industry has seen remarkable growth in recent years, largely due to increased consumer awareness regarding pet nutrition and a shift toward science-backed, functional pet foods.
 As pets are increasingly considered family members, their health, longevity, and dietary needs have gained significant attention from both pet owners and the scientific community.
 According to market research, the global pet food industry was valued at $99.1 billion in 2022 [4] and is expected to surpass $135 billion by 2027 [6] .
 This expansion is driven by rising pet ownership, advancements in pet food formulations, and an increasing demand for high-quality, customized diets.
-The growth is also fueled by trends such as humanization of pet food, sustainability in ingredient sourcing, and personalized pet nutrition [1].
+The growth is also fueled by trends such as the humanization of pet food, sustainability in ingredient sourcing, and personalized pet nutrition [1].
 Traditional pet food formulation has primarily been based on generalized macronutrient and micronutrient requirements, focusing on protein, fat, carbohydrates, vitamins, and minerals to ensure adequate pet nutrition.
-While this approach has been effective in meeting basic dietary needs, it fails to account for individual variations in genetics, metabolism, gut microbiome composition, and predisposition to diseases [2].
+While this approach has effectively met the basic dietary needs, it fails to account for individual variations in genetics, metabolism, gut microbiome composition, and predisposition to diseases [2].
 Recent advancements in omics sciences, including genomics, transcriptomics, proteomics, metabolomics, and microbiomics—have revolutionized pet nutrition research, providing a systems-level approach to understanding how diet influences pet health.
 These insights have paved the way for precision pet nutrition, in which diets are formulated based on an individual pet’s genetic profile, metabolic state, and gut microbiota composition.
 Omics-based research enables scientists and pet food manufacturers to optimize ingredient selection, enhance food functionality, and improve food safety protocols, ensuring that pet food formulations are not only nutritionally adequate but also tailored to specific health conditions, breed requirements, and life stages [3].
 For example, genomics research has uncovered breed-specific nutritional needs, such as the propensity of Labrador Retrievers to develop obesity due to mutations in the POMC gene, which affects appetite regulation.
 Similarly, transcriptomics studies have shown that omega-3 fatty acids can regulate gene expression related to inflammation, highlighting their potential role in preventing joint diseases in aging pets .
 Additionally, metabolomics has been instrumental in identifying biomarkers for metabolic diseases, such as diabetes, obesity, and kidney disease, allowing for early detection and dietary interventions [5].
 Microbiomics research has demonstrated that gut microbiota composition significantly influences digestion, immune function, and even behavior, reinforcing the importance of probiotics and prebiotics in pet diets.
 By integrating data from multiple omics disciplines, researchers can design targeted dietary interventions that support gut health, immune function, and chronic disease prevention [7].
 For example, the combination of multi-omics analysis and machine learning algorithms has allowed for the development of precision nutrition plans that match an individual pet’s genetic and metabolic profile, much like the emerging field of personalized human nutrition [8].

 Key Objectives of This Review